DAITHANG23/DAITHANG23/README.md

 # 💫 About Me :

 I'm Dom (Nguyen Dai Thang)
-I am a middle software engineer about developing website/app.
-With knowledge in full-stack development, I offer the best projects resulting in quality work.
-I am constantly learning and improving my skills to stay up-to-date with the latest technologies and trends.

-A software engineer in web development.
-I have experience about developing for TechFin company.
-Here, I share my knowledge and experience about front-end and back-end in web development.
-I hope you find it helpful.
+I am a Frontend Developer with nearly 2 years of experience in building Modern web applications using React.js and Next.js.
+Passionate about solving UI/UX challenges and developing scalable, maintainable products.
+Proactive in learning and applying modern technologies, recently expanding into DevOps and backend tools like Docker, GitHub Actions, Redis, and more.

 ## 🌐 Socials